kabetel08/project-stata-explainer/README.md

-# A Stata Guide on the Useful User Written Command `Project` by Richard Picard
+# A Guide on the User Written Stata `Project` Command by Richard Picard

 June 2019